Search engine is loading. Please wait...

 Parking

-In large cities such as São Paulo and Rio de Janeiro, secure garages and official paid parking are often the safest option.
-Always read local parking signs carefully, avoid leaving valuables visible, and do not leave phones or bags on seats where they can be seen from outside.
+In large cities such as São Paulo and Rio de Janeiro, secure garages and official paid parking are usually the safest options.
+Read local signs carefully and never leave phones, bags, cameras or travel documents visible inside the car.

 Road quality

-Major highways can be straightforward, but some secondary and rural roads may be uneven, poorly marked, or affected by weather.
-Potholes, roadworks, and limited lighting are all possible, so plan conservatively and avoid rushing long drives.
+Major highways can be straightforward, but some secondary and rural roads may be uneven, poorly marked or affected by heavy rain.
+Potholes, roadworks and limited lighting are possible, so plan conservatively and avoid rushing long drives.

 Roundabouts

-Roundabouts are common in many towns and regional roads.
-Give way to vehicles already on the roundabout and signal clearly when exiting.
-Approach carefully, as lane discipline can vary.
+Roundabouts are common in many towns and regional areas.
+Give way to vehicles already on the roundabout, signal clearly when exiting and approach slowly, as lane discipline can vary.

 Practical driving advice and safety